Webs of stars or how to triangulate free sums of point configurations: Toolbox

 Two partially ordered sets will play a crucial role in the rest of the paper.
 The first poset is associated to any triangulation $\triangle$ of a point configuration in $\RR^d$, namely

 partially ordered by inclusion.
 For convenience, we abbreviate $B_{\triangle} := B_\triangle^d(0)$.

-The second partial order is defined on the full-dimensional simplices in $\triangle$.
-We say that $\sigma$ \emph{precedes~$\tau$ in the stabbing order}, and write $\sigma \preceq \tau$, if $\sigma=\tau$ or (compare~\autoref{fig:stabbing_ray}) \begin{itemize} \item for every linear or affine hyperplane that separates $\sigma$~and~$\tau$ (not necessarily strictly), $\sigma$ lies in the same closed half space as~$0$; and \item $\sigma$ and $\tau$ are separated by at least one strictly affine hyperplane~$H$. \end{itemize} Note that the minimal elements in the $\preceq$-ordering are the simplices in $\st_{\triangle}(0)$, as they already contain the origin.
+The second partial order is defined on the simplices in $\triangle$ of the same dimension.
+We say that $\sigma$ \emph{precedes~$\tau$ in the stabbing order}, and write $\sigma \preceq \tau$, if the dimensions of $\sigma$ and $\tau$ are equal and $\sigma=\tau$ or (compare~\autoref{fig:stabbing_ray}) \begin{itemize} \item for every linear or affine hyperplane that separates $\sigma$~and~$\tau$ (not necessarily strictly), $\sigma$ lies in the same closed half space as~$0$; and \item $\sigma$ and $\tau$ are separated by at least one strictly affine hyperplane~$H$. \end{itemize} The minimal elements in the $\preceq$-ordering are the simplices in $\st_{\triangle}(0)$, as they already contain the origin.
 Throughout, we write $\sigma\prec\tau$ if $\sigma\preceq\tau$ and $\sigma\neq\tau$.

 \begin{lemma} For any two distinct, comparable simplices $\sigma \prec \tau$ in a triangulation~$\triangle$ in $\RR^d$, there exists a ray from the origin that stabs first~$\sigma$ and then~$\tau$, i.e., there exists an $r\in \RR^d\setminus\{0\}$ and $0\le\lambda < \mu$ such that $\lambda r\in \sigma$ and $\mu r\in \tau$. \end{lemma} \begin{proof} First we briefly discuss that if $\sigma\prec\tau$ and both are stabbed by a ray~$\rho$ through the origin, we may assume that two intersection points are of the form $\lambda r\in \sigma$ and $\mu r\in \tau$ with $r\in\RR\setminus\{0\}$ and $0\le\lambda<\mu$.
 To get some intuition for this, consider the separating affine hyperplane~$H$ whose existence is guaranteed by the definition of~$\preceq$, and choose $r:=\rho\cap H$.
 Then $\lambda \le \mu$ is clear because $\sigma$~is contained in the same half-space of~$H$ as the origin, by the definition of~$\preceq$, but is separated from~$\tau$ by~$H$; see \autoref{fig:stabbing_ray:a}.
 Furthermore, a ray with $\lambda < \mu$ exists even if the intersection $\sigma \cap \tau$ is just one point or empty.